ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

-The following example creates a virtual thread with all the options available in the _Thread.Builder.OfVirtual_ thread builder interface.
+The following example creates a virtual thread with all the options available in the _Thread.Builder.OfVirtual_ interface.

 ```